ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_vecadd/README.md

 ## The design

 In this design, the input vectors are pre-processed on the host so that the FPGA device loads/stores data sequentially from/to the device DRAM.
 This ensures that the memory accesses won't be a bottleneck of the performance.
-In pre-processing, the host reads an input vector $V$ and apply zero-padding to it.
+In pre-processing, the host reads the values of the input vectors and sends the values to the device DRAM sequentially.
+The addition of the vectors is computed by a linear systolic array on the device.

 The input vectors are divided into parts.
-Each PE computes $alpha \times \vec{x}_{part} + beta \times \vec{y}_{part}$.
-Then concatenate the results of each PE to get the final result.
+Each PE (processing element) of the systolic array loads a part of each of the input vectors, and computes a part of the resulting vector.

-When the length of the input vector is not a multiple of the number of PEs, zeros are automatically inserted.
+When the length of the input vectors are not a multiple of the number of PEs, zeros are automatically inserted.
 This is zero-padding.

 Similarly, redundant zeros in the result are automatically removed.

 ### Sizes of a systolic array

-* `KKK` - SIMD lanes in a PE: every cycle, the PE computes a vecto-number-multiplication-and-vector-addition in a vectorized way, between `KKK` numbers of data from $\vec{x}$ and `KKK` numbers of data from $\vec{y}$
+* `KKK` - SIMD lanes in a PE: every cycle, the PE adds, in a vectorized way, `KKK` numbers of data from $\vec{x}$ and `KKK` numbers of data from $\vec{y}$.

 * `KK` - The number of PEs.

-Restrictions:
+#### Restrictions

 * Data sizes: For memory efficiency, the vectors must be loaded and stored in vectors from/to the device memory.
-Therefore, the width of $\vec{x}$ and $\vec{y}$ must be multiples of  `KKK`
+Therefore, the width of $\vec{x}$ and $\vec{y}$ must be a multiple of  `KKK`.

 The [parameters.h](./parameters.h) file pre-defines the sizes for a tiny and large systolic array.
-The tiny configuration specifies a 4x1 systolic array.
-The large configuration tries to maximally utilizeresources, and varies with precision and hardware.
+The tiny configuration specifies a systolic array with 4 PEs.
+The large configuration tries to maximally utilize resources, and varies with precision and hardware.
 One can modify these parameters.
 If so, please remember to modify the `get_systolic_array_dimensions()` function in [api.hpp](./api.hpp) accordingly.

 ## Build and test